 We are delighted to offer this superb two week trip to Uzbekistan combining the cultural wonders of the foremost cities of the ancient Silk Road with delightful walks in the country’s two most beautiful mountain ranges.

 Uzbekistan lies along the route of the ancient Silk Road, and the four great cities of Samarkand - Khiva, Bukhara and Tashkent - grew powerful and prosperous on the trade along this route.
 The influence of rulers such as Genghis Khan and his descendants is still strongly felt throughout the region as are the many and varied cultural influences that derived from the cosmopolitan traders.
 Your trip starts in Tashkent, a meeting point on the Silk Road, and now the modern-day capital of Uzbekistan.
-Here you will see some of the modern architectural achievements of the city such as the famous Russian built Metro and you will visit the old city with its ancient bazaar and mosques.
+Here you will see some of the modern architectural achievements of the city such as the famous Soviet built Metro and you will visit the old city with its ancient bazaar and mosques.

 From Tashkent you fly to Khiva, a UNESCO World Heritage site dating back to the 10th century.
 Stepping through one of the city’s four enormous gates, you will enter the incredible Ichan Kala, the inner fortress of Khiva.
 Within its walls are over 180 historical monuments, mausoleums, mosques and madrasahs, as well as a castle and a palace.
 The cultural and architectural delights continue at Bukhara, your next stop, which is a unique ‘open air’ museum whose historic centre boasts countless blue-domed mosques and madrasahs, embroidery workshops, craft workshops and bazaars.